 The Department of Engineering Design and Mathematics is pleased to have been awarded an Athena SWAN Bronze award in November 2019, following a previous bronze award in 2015.Department of Engineering Design and Mathematics Athena SWAN

 The Department of Architecture and Built Environment received a Bronze Athena SWAN award in April 2020, after submitting in November 2019.

 Health and Social Sciences

 The Department of Health and Social Sciences received a Bronze award in 2018.
-It is the first non-STEM UWE Bristol department to receive an Athena SWAN accreditation.
+It was the first non-STEM UWE Bristol department to receive an Athena SWAN accreditation.

 Levels and validity of Athena SWAN awards